tino-posedi/E90_KOMBI_BeamNG.drive/README.md

 CAN-H and CAN-L wires should be twisted tightly together to ensure that electromagnetic interference affects the signal in both wires uniformly.
 Connect CAN-H and CAN-L to CAN-Bus Shield (left CAN-H, right CAN-L).

-Upload test sketch to Arduino Uno (included in this branch).
+Upload needle_sweep.ino to Arduino Uno (included in this branch).
 Needles on your instrument cluster should sweep and come back to initial position.

 ## Troubleshooting
 **There are few things that you should check if your instrument cluster is not behaving as it should:**